 Virtual i – O has made some influential friends lately.
 IBM and Microsoft have aggreed to support the company’s i – glasses.
 Virtual i – O’s headset will be compatible with a large number of future Microsoft Windows 95 and IBM OS/2 games.
 The Amiga development community also showed interest for the i -glasses.
 We think that this is the break through of VR.
 Make your mind move.

 Not many Amiga games got the support.
 But some of the best Amiga 3D FPS games such as Nemac IV DC and Gloom Deluxe got native support.
 When you start Gloom Deluxe preferences.
 Then you can choose to use i-Glasses mode or not.
 It was pretty awesome, but people didn’t understand where Virtual Reality marked was heading and in summer 1996 ESCOM had to close it doors.

 Gloom Deluxe iGlasses option in the Preferences for the game

 Here is how the Gloom Deluxe version that came out in 1995 offered support for these i-Glasses from ESCOM and Amiga Technologies.
 Including iGlasses! it also supports being played on a Screen and in a Window!
 You can also select different C2P Routine for the game.
 A fantastic 3D FPS game for Amiga!

 Virtual Reality seems to get the push it needs these days.
 But is people Ready for VR yet?

-Today that 3D trend have changed for the better all in all.
+Today that 3D trend has changed for the better all in all.
 But, will it become huge?
 We will see.
-But Amiga market as seen here tried several times to move 3D VR market without luck.
-These virtual i – glasses are compatible with not only Amiga.
-They were made for PC’s and all major gaming systems including Sega, Nintendo and Sony.
+But Amiga market as seen here tried several times to move the 3D VR market without luck.
+These virtual i-glasses are compatible with not only Amiga.
+They were made for PCs and all major gaming systems including Sega, Nintendo, and Sony.